Kennels and Catteries - what can go wrong?

 Sharon Tidnam thought that the world had gone barking mad when she was ordered by the court to reduce the noise of the dogs in her care at Low Farm in Topcroft.

-Despite the warning, in July 2018, she was found guilty of breaking the order and was ordered to pay £93,000 in legal costs after her barrister neighbour took her to court.
+Initially given a warning, in July 2018, she was found guilty of breaking the order and was ordered to pay £93,000 in legal costs after her barrister neighbour took her to court.
 On top of this, she was ordered to pay the victim £3,000 in compensation for moving costs; she believed the sentence to be “horrendous”.

 Sharon and her husband claimed to have spent £130,000 fighting the claim and were given just three months to find the rest of the funds.
 The victim, Mr McNiff, said that the barking dogs disturbed his peace and quiet, sometimes at unsociable hours.
 Despite recordings taken by the council not finding evidence of noise nuisance, the court took his side.